practicalli/blog-cryogen/content/md/posts/clojure-cli-tools-understanding-aliases.md

                 "-i"]}
 ```

+This alias is called using the command `clojure -M:repl/cider-refactor`

-> Use a `,` comma character to represent a space in an alias value.
-The comma will be interpreted by Clojure as a space.
+> Earlier versions of Clojure CLI tools required the use of a `,` comma character to represent a space character in an alias value.
+The comma is interpreted by Clojure as a space.

 ## Alias definition for clojure.exec

-Aliases for clojure.exec are defined in deps.edn files

-`:exec-fn` specifies the fully qualified name of the function.
+`:exec-fn` specifies the fully qualified name of the function, using the `clojure -X` execution option flag .

 `:exec-args` specifies a hash-map of default key/value pairs passed to the `:exec-fn` function.
-The defaults can be overriden on the command line.
+The defaults can be overriden on the command line with respective key/value pairs.

 Arguments can be nested within the `:exec-args` map, especially useful on projects with several component configurations (server, database, logging) and managed by a component system (i.e Integrant)